pyexcel/pyexcel/README.rst

 This section shows you how to get data from your **BIG** excel files and how to export data to excel files in **two lines** at most.

+Please use dedicated readers to gain the extra memory savings.

 Two liners for get data from big excel files